wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/gameplay.md

 ### [Wasteland Starting Gear DC](https://www.nexusmods.com/newvegas/mods/75789)

-This is a small mod that provides you stat based starting gear at the beginning of your TTW playthrough.
+This is a mod that provides you stat based starting gear at the beginning of your TTW playthrough.

 ### [TTW No Free Levelup](https://www.nexusmods.com/newvegas/mods/82173)

-This tiny mod removes the free XP, which would grant a levelup when leaving the vault in Fallout 3.
+This mod removes the free XP, which would grant a levelup when leaving the vault in Fallout 3.

 #### Installation: